Overview

 How much do students at UVM take out in loans?

 Graduates of UVM take out a median of $20,951 in federal student loans.
-This is $7,451 more than the national median.
 As you make decisions about your college loans, be sure to inform yourself on the advantages and disadvantages of each loan option.
 Scholarships360’s guide to navigating these different options is a great place to start.

 Data Sources